dulap16/Arduino-Drum-Pattern-Beat-Maker/README.md

 ```

-## How it works
+## Setup
 - the Arduino is provided the .ino, then it returns messages through the COM3 port (in my case) and the .py reads it and plays sounds
 - you upload the .ino into the arduino, then close the arduino IDE and you don't have to do anything with it unless you want to add new sounds
 - with the .py, you use the sounds you like (or the ones I used for a test), change the paths if needed
-- with arduino IDE closed and the arduino plugged in, run the .py and jam on the grid!
+- with Arduino IDE closed and the Arduino Uno plugged in, run the .py and jam on the grid!

 ## Connecting the components - *coming soon*